na-na-hi/renget/archive/chrprompt2.md

 ###Fern
 Q1: How do you deal with being so fluffy?
 Q2: why are you so small?
+Q3: Are you interested in fashion advice?
+Or do you prefer being naked?

+###Ciel
+Q1: How's life on the road?
+Do you have any family waiting for you elsewhere?

 ###Phanpy
 Q1: Are you still helping take care of the guild's paperwork?
 If so, what kind of paperwork is required?